uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### Dataset:

 For this project, we are going to combine the data from two datasets.
-One of the two datasets is bike-share usage in London and Taipei, the other is London bike hire.
+The first one is 'London and Taipei Bike-Share Data', and the second one is London bike sharing dataset.

-#### Bike-Share usage in London and Taipei
+#### London and Taipei Bike-Share Data

 The raw data is collected from the respective cities open data sites.